TOMToolkit/tom_base/docs/introduction/getting_started.rst

 Installing the TOM Toolkit and Django
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you prefer to build your own system, here's how.
+If you prefer to build your system manually, here's how.

 Firstly, the TOM toolkit requires you to have Python >= 3.7 installed
 on your machine.